hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fablo.md

             </td>
             <td>
                 <b>
-                    Implemented use of generators for functions
+                    Implemented use of generators for functions(non-TLS)
                 </b>
             </td>
         </tr>